SuadeLabs/fire/documentation/properties/movement.md

 This loan has been acquired on its own or part of a larger portfolio acquisition from another firm or has been acquired due to a group restructuring or acquisition.

+### acquired_credit_impaired

+These assets are those which are "credit impaired" at the time of purchase.
+For these assets, events that have a detrimental impact on the estimated future cash flows have already occurred.
+Also known as "Purchased or Originated credit-impaired" assets

 ### securitised

 This loan has been packaged or securitised with one or more loans.